 FAA could not care less if you violate work laws in a foreign country.
 As long as you flew by the numbers and aren’t sweeping anything under the rug in terms of flight safety or actual criminal activity like smuggling you’re fine.

 Interesting.
 I wonder if there are these types of seasonal gigs elsewhere?
 I wanted to travel for a while before jumping into flight school, but if I can do it after AND get hours then that’d be ideal.
-Don’t want to end up in a situation where I finish flight school, fuck off for a few months, then can’t get hired as a cfi because I haven’t flown in a while.
+Don’t want to end up in a situation where I finish flight school, frick off for a few months, then can’t get hired as a cfi because I haven’t flown in a while.

 There should be boats that travel from Pointe Noire to Cabinda and then you can get to Luanda from there.
 Nigeria is one of the most developed countries in Africa.
 As a white man with a Swiss passport, you should be able to pass through conflict zones without a problem.
 Just pretend to be an aid worker or something.
 May be better to route through Niamey and Benin - I have no idea of the current situation in any of those regions, but that is an alternative route to Agadez - Tahoua - Sokoto or Agadez - Zinder - Kano.